dereuromark/cakephp-upgrade/README.md

 As this is a plugin, use it with:
     cake Upgrade.Upgrade [command]

 Running it without any command will get you a list of possible commands to chose from.
+Make sure to check on this first.
+You might have to set the executable rights for your cake shell first in order to run any shell (on unix anyway).

 Note: If you use windows the full command (from your app dir!) would be: